For landlords

 Before you let

-• Energy Performance Certificate (EPC).
+- Energy Performance Certificate (EPC).
 You need a valid EPC to market and let a property, and you must give a copy to the tenant.
 The current minimum rating is E under the Minimum Energy Efficiency Standards, though the standards and their timetable have been subject to change.
-A higher minimum of C has been proposed for future years but has been under review, so check the latest MEES guidance on GOV.UK before you rely on E.
+A higher minimum of C has been proposed for future years but has been under review, so check the latest MEES guidance on GOV.UK before you rely on E. For the detail, see what EPC rating you need to rent out a property.

-• Right to Rent checks.
+- Right to Rent checks.
 Following the Home Office Right to Rent guidance, check that every adult who will live in the property has the right to rent in England before the tenancy begins, including any repeat checks for time-limited status.
+If a tenant proves their status digitally, they may use a Right to Rent share code.
 This is a simplified overview, so use the official guidance for the document lists and method.

 During the tenancy

-• Handle rent increases correctly.
-Under the incoming rules, increases are due to be limited to once a year and to follow a set statutory process.
-Existing tenancies and contractual terms can work differently, so check the current position before you serve a notice.
+- Handle rent increases correctly.
+Since 1 May 2026 increases are limited to once a year and must follow the statutory process, as we cover in how a landlord can increase rent under the Act.
+There is also a cap on rent in advance of one month's rent.
+Contractual terms in older agreements can work differently, so check the current position before you serve a notice.

 Why records are the thread through all of it